 What we put into our bodies matters.
 The truth is that the side effects of the drugs we’re prescribed are often worse than the original illness.
 Big pharma controls a massive amount of medical school curricula, so even well-meaning doctors may simply not have the information they need to make the right decision.

-As prescription pain medication becomes more and more prevalent, it’s important to remember that there are many natural and safe ways to treat pain.
-Especially for chronic pain, there are many natural options available before turning to pharmaceutical interventions.
+As prescription pain medication becomes more and more prevalent, it’s important to remember that there are many natural and safe ways to treat pain before turning to pharmaceutical interventions.
 Be sure to work with a holistic doctor to find the pain management techniques that work best for your specific needs.